rapid7/insightconnect-plugins/plugins/manage_engine_service_desk/help.md

 #### Assign Request

-This action this Operation allows you to assign a request to a technician or group.
+This action allows you to assign a request to a technician or group.
 At least one input parameter (except Request ID) is required - Group or Technician.
 In every parameter containing `ID` and `Name` fields please provide only one of them.

 ##### Input